revilowaldow/BITC/Sessions/2025/10 05 - Session 52.md

 Thodunn finds [[Jokku Troph]] to work on heliotropic bronze

 Successfully craft a heliotropic bronze halberd
++1 to damage

-Approached by a wounded comm
+Approached by a wounded Aegan commoner

+> "Thodunn where the fuck have you been?"

+I work for general Duty